 A jungle trek can seem daunting.
 One that takes five to seven days (including one rest day) and covers roughly 40 miles (64km) depending on your route is even more daunting.
 Because there is no clear, fresh water along the trekking route you have to bring your own H2O and since it’s not possible for most people to carry enough water to last through this much sweaty hiking this means you’ll need a pack animal.
 Which, in turn, means you’ll need a mule handler.
 You’ll also need a guide and all of your camping gear and food.
 In other words, there’s a lot of stuff even for a bare bones trek.

 You have three options for getting outfitted for your El Mirador trek.

-Manuel Villamar of Tikal Connection was kind enough to provide what we needed to get to El Mirador, which was exciting for us because it meant we were actually going to get to El Mirador and because Manuel has been involved in tourism in the Peten region for more than 20 years and has a strong focus on sustainable tourism which involves local communities instead of excluding them.
-Manuel was also a wealth of knowledge not just about El Mirador but also about the Mayans and eco issues and Guatemala in general.
+Manuel Villamar of Tikal Connection provided what we needed to get to El Mirador.
+Manuel has been involved in tourism in the Peten region for more than 20 years and has a strong focus on sustainable tourism which involves local communities instead of excluding them.
+Manuel was also a wealth of knowledge not just about El Mirador but also about the Mayans and eco issues in Guatemala in general.

-2. Another option is to sign on with a mid-service tour company who can also supply transport to and from the trail head, a guide/cook, food, pack animals and their handler and camping gear,but at a lower price point and lower quality level.
+2. Another option is to sign on with a mid-service tour company that can also supply transport to and from the trailhead, a guide/cook, food, pack animals and their handler, and camping gear, but at a lower price point and lower quality level.
 There are many mid-service tour companies offering trips to El Mirador in Flores.
-A friend went to El Mirador with one of them on a five day trip for less than $200 last year.
+A friend went to El Mirador with one of them on a five day trip for less than US$200 last year.

 There’s no guarantee, but if you head out there on your own you may be able to negotiate your mules/handler and guide directly through her.
 Paty has the only phone in Carmelita and the number is +502 7783 3856 (yes, eight numbers is correct).
 But bring your own food from Santa Elena.
 There’s not much in Carmelita except scraps left over from previous trekking groups’ supplies.
 Paty says about 1,000 non-archaeologists hike into El Mirador every year, which seemed surprisingly high to us but if anyone knows, she does.